-Cooperative Intelligent Transport Systems (C-ITS) enables vehicles to ‘talk’ to other connected vehicles, roadside infrastructure and traffic management centre systems to share relevant safety-related messages for drivers.
+Cooperative Intelligent Transport Systems (C-ITS) enable vehicles to ‘talk’ to other connected vehicles, roadside infrastructure and traffic management centre systems to share relevant safety-related messages for drivers.
 The driver is still in control of the vehicle, and there is no element of vehicle automation.
-This technology is being trialled through the Ipswich Connected Vehicle Pilot, being delivered by the Queensland Department of Transport and Main Roads (TMR) with the support of CARRS-Q and the iMOVE Cooperative Research Centre (CRC).
+This technology is being trialed through the Ipswich Connected Vehicle Pilot (ICVP), being delivered by the Queensland Department of Transport and Main Roads (TMR) with the support of CARRS-Q and the iMOVE Cooperative Research Centre (CRC).
 The pilot will include up to 500 public vehicles retrofitted with C-ITS technologies.

 The pilot work being delivered by CARRS-Q aims to contribute to the establishment of a standardised methodology, support the collection of the data through participant management, and evaluate this core data set.
 This data will be used by transport agencies – local, state and federal – to support the investment of infrastructure, both digital and physical, that supports emerging C-ITS.
 In the future, this data and results could also be used by others to perform, compare or supplement an evaluation.

 The CARRS-Q ITS team conducted two C-ITS tests at the Mt Cotton Driver Training Centre.
 During the first test, we installed a vehicle ITS station (V-ITS-S) within a subject vehicle, and collected a series of Cooperative Awareness Message (CAM) samples to validate their accuracy across a series of vehicle manoeuvres.